 It was lonely in our household of 3; we often kept to ourselves and spent time alone in our own corners.
 There were many things unsaid.
 We were a closed family; with shame and secrets and illness bubbling just below the surface.

-So it’s no surprise that I developed all sorts of codependent behaviors and unhealthy coping mechanisms to medicate my confusion, loneliness and emotional pain.
+So it’s no surprise that I developed all sorts of codependent behaviors and unhealthy coping mechanisms to medicate my loneliness and emotional pain.

-I viewed four years as an UW undergraduate through a beer bottle and engaged in a series of codependent and dysfunctional relationships with childish Greek system boys playing grown up (except you, Ted Duncan, if you’re reading this).
+I viewed four years as an UW undergraduate through a beer bottle and engaged in a series of dysfunctional relationships with childish Greek system boys playing grown up (except you, Ted Duncan, if you’re reading this).

 I was exhausted in so many ways.

 I didn’t realize it at the time, but I was also anxious and depressed.
 My family wasn’t open about mental health – no one was really back then – so it wasn’t until I was in my 30s that I had the words or context to understand my struggles, at the root of which I realize was a deep feeling of disconnect and loneliness.

 By my mid 20s, I had zero boundaries, yet as a survival mechanism, I also managed to be controlling and ridiculously codependent, so no surprise here: I found myself in a two-year abusive relationship with an alcoholic who was a chronic cheater.
 I suspect he also had a sex addiction; although that wasn’t on the DSM then.

 The day that relationship ended, straightaway I went on my first date with a man whom I would marry a year later.